Definitions of types of research financed via UitZicht

 UitZicht is a cooperation of several Dutch funds for people with visual impairment.
 These funds finance – among other things – scientific research on the origins, prevention and treatment of diseases of the eye.

 Definitions of the types of research

 - Fundamental research: research with a research question mainly defined by internal scientific motives and is primarily focussed on the increase of knowledge.
+Fundamental research often leads to practical applications.
 In general this concerns long-term research.